WhitmanCS370/sp24-lab12/README.md

 * SDX-ch23: The code files for the _SDX Ch.
 23_ activity (as downloaded directly from the book website, unmodified)

 ## Team Members for Part 1
-Enter your names here
+Molly and Jas

 ## Team Roles for Part 1
 Who will start out as
-* DRIVER: Driver's name
+* DRIVER: Molly
-* NAVIGATOR: Navigator's name
+* NAVIGATOR: Jas

 You will switch halfway through this activity.